nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Identify the prefix included after the FROM keyword as the data type

 **Your answer:**
+is that the schema?
+I'm not sure what this is asking

 ## Create a view, a temporary view, and a CTE as a reference to a file